Atlantic.Net Blog

 Step 5 – Install and Configure NFS Client

-Next, you will need to install the NFS client package on the remote system and access the NFS share.
+Next, you must install the NFS client package on the remote system and access the NFS share.

 Run the following command to install the NFS client package: